Kepler-90: Planetary system

-Kepler-90 is notable for sharing similarities with the planetary system of the Solar System, in which rocky planets are nearer the star and gas giants farther away.
+Kepler-90 is notable for sharing similarities with the Solar System, in which rocky planets are nearer the star and gas giants farther away.
 The six inner planets range from super-Earths to mini-Neptunes in size.
 The two outermost planets are gas giants.
 The most distant known planet orbits its host star at about the same distance as Earth from the Sun.

 Kepler-90 was used to test the "validation by multiplicity" confirmation method for Kepler planets.
 Six inner planets met all the requirements for confirmation.
 The penultimate planet showed transit-timing variations, indicating that it is a real planet as well.

 On 14 December 2017, NASA and Google announced the discovery of an eighth exoplanet, Kepler-90i, in the Kepler-90 system.
 The discovery was made using a new machine learning method developed by Google.

 The Kepler-90 system is the only eight-planet system from Kepler, (Note: Kepler-385 (KOI-2433) also has eight planet candidates, but one of them is known to be a false positive, so it is not a potential eight-planet system.) and the second to be discovered after the Solar System.
 It was also the only seven-planet candidate system from Kepler, before the eighth was discovered in 2017.
 All of the eight known planet candidates orbit within about 1 AU of Kepler-90.
 A Hill stability test and an orbital integration of the system show that it is stable.

-The five innermost exoplanets, Kepler-90b, c, i, d, and e may be tidally locked, meaning that one side of the exoplanets permanently faces the star in eternal daylight and the other side permanently faces away in eternal darkness.
+The five innermost exoplanets, Kepler-90b, c, i, d, and e are likely tidally locked, meaning that one side of the exoplanets permanently faces the star in eternal daylight and the other side permanently faces away in eternal darkness.

 A 2020 analysis of transit-timing variations of the two outermost planets, Kepler-90g and h, found best-fit masses of 15±0.9 Earth mass and 203±5 Earth mass, respectively.
 Given a transit-derived radius of 8.13 Earth radius, Kepler-90g was found to have an extremely low density of 0.15±0.05 g/cm3, unusually inflated for its mass and insolation.
 Several proposed explanations for its apparently low density include a puffy planet with a dusty atmosphere or a smaller planet surrounded by a tilted wide ring system (albeit the latter option is less likely due to the lack of evidence for rings in transit data).
+A 2024 study updated the mass of Kepler-90g and h to 15.0±1.3 Earth mass and 203±16 Earth mass respectively with the inner planets' masses being estimated using the measured radius and an empirical mass–radius relation.